Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 You’ll see examples of labels for many situations.
 Next, we dive into design, touching everything from fonts and colors to spacing and accessibility.
 We even explain how to position labels near the thing you’re labeling.

-Lastly, we’ll provide a step-by-step tutorial on printing and mounting exhibit labels.
+Last, we’ll provide a step-by-step tutorial on printing and mounting exhibit labels.

 What are artwork labels and exhibit labels?